mikko-apo/ki-router.js/README.md

 Sinatra uses a powerful url based routing syntax to identify different views in the application.
 Javascript single page apps can benefit from the same by using ki-router.js.

+# Features

+ki-router.js makes it relative easy

+* Bookmarkable urls are easy to implement
+* Provides a centralized control structure for the application
+* Removes the need to bind view change listeners in javascript
+* Plain HTML with regular a href links

+* Supports history.pushState and hashbang (#!).
+Is able to convert urls between those two formats if urls are copied between browsers.
+* Gracefully degrading web app (pushState -> hashBang -> no javascript)
+* Supports ctrl, shift, alt and meta keys so users can open new tabs and windows easily
+* Supports A tag's target attribute: ___blank, ___self, ___parent, ___top, window name
+* Attaches listeners to document level, does not interfere with events handled by application

 # How to use it?

 First you'll need a HTML fragment that contains regular a links: